Save big (up to $1,875) on small business tools with our free membership, business.com+

 Did You Know?Did you know

-Another company that relies on content creation is NOOMA.
-The name is an abbreviation for “no more artificials.”
-This company sells plant-based athletic drinks for its health-conscious customers.
+Another company that relies on content creation is NOOMA, which is an abbreviation for “no more artificials.”
+This company sells plant-based athletic drinks for health-conscious customers.
 NOOMA drives engagement and sales with its blog.
 Many companies rely on blogs to drive interest, but not all of them are successful.
-NOOMA creates engaging and informational blog posts, with recipes, workout routines, health information, and the occasional sales pitch.
-A good marketing campaign does not focus entirely on sales pitches.
-Instead, it creates valuable content that your audience is excited to engage with so they read the blog on a regular basis.
+NOOMA creates engaging and informational blog posts with recipes, workout routines, health information and an occasional sales pitch.

 5. Uber

 When Uber started its operations, the company’s marketing zeroed in on how its supply could meet demand.
-It relied on customers spreading word of mouth about how its service was reliable, easy to use and available when cabs were at a premium.
-This strategy slowly attracted a customer base and transformed this start-up into a household name synonymous with ride-sharing.
+It relied on customers spreading the word about its service being reliable, easy to use and available when cabs were at a premium.
+Using this brand advocacy, Uber slowly attracted a customer base and transformed the startup into a household name that’s now synonymous with ride hailing.

 FYIDid you know